 Cornish Cross and other large breed chickens (referred to as “broilers” by the meat industry) have been selectively bred by humans exclusively for the purpose of increasing both their body mass and growth rates to make them more efficient to raise and slaughter in vast numbers while increasing overall profitability to large scale farming operations.

-Since the 1950’s, when chicken food was fortified with antibiotics and vitamins that could keep them indoors, Cornish crosses have been selectively bred in staggering numbers to almost double the size of their mid-century counterpart, with 80% larger breasts.
+Since the 1950’s, when chicken food was fortified with antibiotics and vitamins that made it possible to raise chickens indoors, Cornish crosses have been selectively bred in staggering numbers to almost double the size of their mid-century counterpart, with 80% larger breasts.
 They now reach industry “slaughter weight” after only 42 days.
 The industry is actively trying to speed up this growth rate, which will only create more health challenges for them in the future.
-This genetic propensity towards rapid growth as it stands contributes to a variety of devastating health challenges, especially leg and joint problems and heart failure.
+This genetic propensity towards rapid growth as it stands contributes to a variety of devastating health challenges, especially foot and joint problems and heart failure.
 A 2008 study of over 50,000 chickens discovered that, by 40 days of age, over 27% of the chickens had impaired walking capability and 3.3% were nearly unable to walk.

-In order to best care for these birds, it’s important to know their unique needs compared to other breeds of domestic chicken!
+In order to best care for these birds, it’s important to know their unique needs compared to other breeds of domesticated chicken!

 Feeding Large Breed Chickens